ThongWan1706/Id_Asg1/README.md

 - The details includes:

-i.
-The client's name
+    - The client's name

-ii.
-A picture of the client
+    - A picture of the client

-iii.
-The client;s overall star ratings
+    - The client's overall star ratings

-iiii.
-A "return" button (which is the arrow) that links back to the Main Review Page.
+    - A "return" button (which is the arrow) that links back to the Main Review Page.

 iv.
 A review box section that is filled with comments from the client